eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ### Process Expired Orders

 The resources in loans that expire do not automatically get reclaimed by the system.
 The expired loans sit in a queue that must be processed.
-Anyone calling the `powerup` action will help with processing this queue (limited to processing at most two expired loans at a time) so that normally the expired loans will be automatically processed in a timely manner.
+Any calls the `powerup` action will help process this queue (limited to processing at most two expired loans at a time) so that normally the expired loans will be automatically processed in a timely manner.
 However, in some cases it may be necessary to manual process expired loans in the queue to make resources available to the system again and thus make prices cheaper.
-In such a scenario, any account may process up to an arbitrary number of expired loans by calling the `powerupexec` action.
+In such a scenario, any account may process up to an arbitrary number of expired loans if it calls the `powerupexec` action.

-The orders table `powup.order` can be viewed by calling:
+To view the orders table `powup.order` execute the following:

 ```sh
 dune -- cleos get table eosio 0 powup.order